GraphBLAS/LAGraph/000_README_CUDA_BUG.txt

-To replicate the sync. bug:
+To replicate the sync bug:

 compile GraphBLAS from its cuda_bug branch of github, ideally on a system with a V100 GPU.